Natural Gas Laws and Incentives in Rhode Island

 State Agency Coordination to Address Climate Change

 The Rhode Island Executive Climate Change Coordinating Council (EC4) was established to coordinate efforts between state agencies to reduce greenhouse gas (GHG) emissions.
-The Council will pursue GHG emissions reductions of 10% below 1990 levels by 2020, 45% below 1990 levels by 2035, and 80% below 1990 levels by 2050.
-With assistance from the Council, state agencies will develop programs to encourage state employees to reduce vehicle miles traveled and use public transportation when available.
+The EC4will pursue GHG emissions reductions of 10% below 1990 levels by 2020, 45% below 1990 levels by 2035, and 80% below 1990 levels by 2050.
+State agencies must assist EC4 to develop programs to encourage state employees to reduce vehicle miles traveled and use public transportation when available.
 The Council will also work with municipalities to encourage sustainability; identify federal, state, and private funding opportunities that can be leveraged to reduce emissions in Rhode Island; and develop GHG emissions reduction strategies.
 The Council submitted a plan in December 2016 with suggested strategies for GHG emissions reduction activities to the governor.
+The EC4 and the State Chief Resiliency Officer submitted a statewide Action Plan to Stand Up to Climate Change and to the governor in July 2018.
 (Reference Rhode Island General Laws 42-6.2)

 Clean Diesel Grant

 The Rhode Island Clean Diesel Fund provides companies with reimbursement grants to reduce emissions from heavy-duty diesel vehicles.
 Qualified vehicle improvements include vehicle replacements, engine repowers, conversions to alternative vehicle fuels, idle reduction technologies, and other fuel-efficient technologies.
 To be eligible, vehicles must be registered with the Rhode Island Department of Motor Vehicles, and 50% of the vehicle miles travelled or hours of operation must be in Rhode Island for at least five years following receiving the grant.
-For more information, including eligibility and application requirements, see the Rhode Island Department of Environmental Management Clean Diesel Fund website.
 (Reference Rhode Island General Laws 31-47.3-5.1).

 Natural Gas Vehicle (NGV) Weight Exemption

 A vehicle primarily powered by natural gas may exceed the state's gross vehicle weight limits by a weight equal to the difference between the weight of the vehicle with the natural gas tank and fueling system and the weight of a comparable vehicle with a diesel tank and fueling system.
 The NGV maximum gross weight may not exceed 82,000 pounds.
-(Reference House Bill 7776, 2018, and Rhode Island General Laws 31-25-2)
+(Reference Rhode Island General Laws 31-25-2)